imissyouso/textmagic-rest-go/docs/TextMagicApi.md

 # **CreateCustomField**
 > ResourceLinkResponse CreateCustomField(ctx, createCustomFieldInputObject)
-Create a new custom field from the submitted data.
+Add a new custom field